 As a man who has experienced American roads as a pedestrian and cyclist daily for the past 8 years, our streets have never felt less safe.
 My observations are backed up with evidence.
 Pedestrian and bicycle deaths have hit quarter-century highs, and motor vehicle deaths increased by 8%, the largest percent increase in 50 years, in 2015.
 Pedestrian and cyclist crashes are making up a larger proportion of overall roadway fatalities.
 Whenever a small annual dip in crashes occurs, pundits laud over it and call it amazing progress.
 Meanwhile, the U.S. has double the roadway fatality rate of any other developed country.

 - SUVs.
-If you drive an SUV, you have never been more protected from the world and other cars on the road.
-You’re basically driving a tank.
-While cycling, I’ll often see convoys of 4, 5 or 6 SUVs in a row pass me.
-This market segment has exploded in the past few years.
-By 2022, 84% of GM vehicles sold will be SUVs/trucks.
-As a pedestrian and cyclist, it’s nearly impossible to look over an SUV to see other parts of the roadway.
-They block the view of everything in front of them.
-These things are tall, with bumpers sometimes a full foot or two higher than a sedan.
-This means if an SUV strikes a pedestrian or cyclist even at low speed, the injury will be to vital organs and not just to a person’s legs.
+The SUV market segment has exploded in the past few years.
+By 2022, 84% of GM vehicles sold will be SUVs and trucks.
+As a pedestrian and cyclist, it’s difficult to look over an SUV to see other parts of the roadway.
+Since they’re so tall, if an SUV strikes a pedestrian or cyclist even at low speed, the injury will be to vital organs and not just to a person’s legs.
 It seems researchers agree:

 “Pedestrian crashes have become both deadlier and more frequent.
 The increase has been mostly in urban or suburban areas, away from intersections, on busy main roads and in the dark.
 Crashes are increasingly likely to involve SUVs and high-horsepower vehicles.” – Insurance Institute for Highway Safety